 7.2 NON-COMMERCIAL PMSE USE CASES

 In this section, a number of PMSE use cases are described that are not related to commercial activities.
-This does not imply that these use cases do not generate economic benefits, for example through the economic activity generated through acquisition of PMSE equipement, but the use cases do not correspond in general to commercial activities.
+This does not imply that these use cases do not generate economic benefits, for example through the economic activity generated through acquisition of PMSE equipment, but the use cases do not correspond in general to commercial activities.

-For such applications, the price of the equipement is usually modest, the user is generally not a professional user and the operation of the equipement should be as straightforward as possible.
-Such use cases corresponds generally to requirements for general licences (or even unlicenced usage) and, in turn, to harmonised frequency bands.
+For such applications, the price of the equipment is usually modest, the user is generally not a professional user and the operation of the equipment should be as straightforward as possible.
+Such use cases corresponds generally to requirements for general licenses (or even unlicensed usage) and, in turn, to harmonized frequency bands.

-Harmonised unlicenced bands are recommended for such use cases.
+Harmonized unlicensed bands are recommended for such use cases.

 House of worship / social center